 Most online sellers will tell you that you've got to spend money to make money, but that can be hard to justify when you're just getting started.
 One easy way of increasing the exposure that your items get without breaking the bank is by using Bonanza's advertising program.
 Each commission level unlocks another advertising channel like Google Shopping, the Bonanza Affiliate Program, or Bing.

 Signing up for an advertising level is easy.
 All you have to do is select the maximum percentage you're willing to pay and factor that into your listing price.
-For example, if you want your item to be listed for $20 and you select to pay up to a 13% fee, you should add 13% of $20 to your price, making your actual listing price $22.60.
+For example, if you want your item to be listed for $20 and you select to pay a 13% fee, you should add 13% of $20 to your price, making your actual listing price $22.60.
 This ensures that you will still earn $20 once the advertising commission has been collected.

 Time to Adjust